 The Office of Fraternity and Sorority Life supports the hazing prevention programming and messaging within our community year-round.
 As part of these conversations, staff members are often asked to provide community members with a list of activities that constitute hazing understanding that, if such a list existed, student organizations would agree to not engage in these activities.
-Unfortunately, it is not as simple as a list of prohibited activities.
-Hazing exists on a continuum and our personal experiences impact what may or may not constitute hazing.
+Unfortunately, it is not as simple as providing a list of prohibited activities.

-The Office of Fraternity and Sorority Life encourages community members to think critically about the activities in which they ask their members to participate and run through the following questions to determine whether or not the activity could be defined as hazing (adapted from Gordie’s Call and Pi Kappa Alpha):
+The Office of Fraternity and Sorority Life encourages community members to think critically about the activities in which they ask their members to participate and run through the following questions to determine whether or not the activity could be defined as hazing:

 - Is the activity an educational experience?